s-amir/designing-data-intensive-applications/encodingandevolution.md

 ### important note :
 problem with native language encoding format :
-if language native format (like pickle in python ,java.io.Serializable in java ... ) used , the other side should use same langugae
+if language native format (like pickle in python ,java.io.Serializable in java ... ) used , the other side should use same langugae  (Not Cross-Language)
+Some serialization formats allow loading arbitrary classes during deserialization, which an attacker can exploit.
+Built-in serializers are often inefficient in both CPU time and encoded data size.
+Use JSON, Protobuf, Avro, or other data formats that don’t allow arbitrary code execution.